Sue: Ooh, we like Peter Grimwade, don’t we?

 Me: It isn’t the Master, it’s a robot!

-Sue: Oh yeah, it’s not the Master.
+Sue: Oh yeah.
 Sorry, I forgot.
 It’s complicated, this.

 Me: Never mind that, why have you never asked him about it before?